-Yesterday, we booked the Tortuga Island Snorkeling Adventure through Zuma Tours for sixty USD.
+We booked the Tortuga Island Snorkeling Adventure through Zuma Tours for $60 USD.
 Snorkeling at two locations, equipment, fruit and beer on the boat to and from the island, and lunch are included.
 After breakfast at La Delicias Soda, we walk to the grocery store.
 Meeting the rest of our G Adventures group on the beach, we wait for our boat to arrive.

-During our forty-five minute ride to the island, we visit two areas to snorkel along the volcanic reefs.
+During our 45 minute ride to the island, we visit 2 areas to snorkel along the volcanic reefs.

 Arriving at our first snorkeling location, we grab our gear and jump into the ocean.
 Our stop allows enough time to swim around the large rocky island

 At our second location the visibility is low due to last night’s storm, but we still are able to see marine life swimming along the reef.
 Climbing aboard the boat, we grab an Imperial and enjoy the rest of the ride to Isla Tortuga located in the Southeastern Gulf of the Nicoya Peninsula.

 Chairs and picnic tables line the beach.
 A small souvenir shop, beach bar, pavilions, and two bathrooms charging a fifty Colones entrance fee appear to be the only buildings on this section of the island.
 We meet at our group’s picnic table and enjoy a delicious lunch of grilled chicken and fish, vegetables, and potatoes.

 - Point #2 Monkey Ladder, the most common vine in a dry forest used to cure diabetes (right) on Tortuga’s Eco Tour, Isla Tortuga.